Computer Science in the Sixth Form

 What qualifications are needed to take this course?

-Students will be expected to have studied ICT or Computer Science at GCSE level and gained a minimum B grade.
-(If you do not have a formal ICT or computer science qualification at GCSE level, then you will be assessed overall on your academic ability and suitability for the course).
+Students will be expected to have studied Computer Science at GCSE level and gained a minimum grade 6.
+(If you do not have a Computer Science qualification at GCSE level, then you will be assessed overall on your academic ability and suitability for the course).

 What extra work can I do?